SonnyLarsson/Texts/A short guide to sentences in technical writing.md

 * not
 * then

 These adverbs inform the reader that something shouldn't be done, or that it should be done in combination with another action.
-Adverbs that negate or combine actions are quantifiable.  these adverbs to clarify actions.
+Adverbs that negate or combine actions are quantifiable.
+Use these adverbs to explain actions.

 The following is a list of adverbs that add to the meaning of a verb: